 Online courses require a reliable internet connection and may also require software such as Excel or EViews (for which a temporary license will be made available).
 Individual course descriptions will include such requirements as well as the length of the course and the expected workload in hours per week.

-The current schedule and a full description of the courses are available at the Institute’s website at http://www.imf.org/institute-online.
+The current schedule and course description are available at www.IMF.org/MOOCs.

 Please check the online catalog often as new course offerings will be added regularly.

 The IMF serves as a global hub for knowledge on economic and financial issues.
 Brought to you by the Institute for Capacity Development, these microlearning videos are our most agile form of training to meet your needs in a changing world.

 Subscribe to the IMF Microlearning Channel on YouTube: www.IMF.org/microlearning